utah-cs4470-sp25/class/hw14/README.md

 - `sft`: softmax neural network layer inference
 - `dns`: dense feed-forward neural network layer inference

-Each program loads data (using array loops to avoid `read image` for now), converts the data into integer or float arrays, and then runs a tensor contraction on the arrays of numbers.
+Each program loads data (2025: using array loops to avoid `read image` for now), converts the data into integer or float arrays, and then runs a tensor contraction on the arrays of numbers.

-In order to get ANY test to pass, you must complete the following subtasks:
+In order to get ANY test to pass, you must complete several subtasks:

  1. Implement constant propagation from `let`-bound variables to their uses in array bounds.
  2. Identify loops that match a grammar of _tensor contractions_ (details below).
  3. Build a traversal graph and compute the topological order of loop variables.
+ 4. Generate assembly that matches the staff compiler exactly.

 # Overview